National Tree Of India | Banyan

 Cultural Importance Of The Banyan Tree

-In Hindu religion, the banyan tree is considered sacred and is called “Ashwath Vriksha” (“I am Banyan tree among trees” – Bhagavad Gita).
+In the Hindu religion, the banyan tree is considered sacred and is called “Ashwath Vriksha” (“I am Banyan tree among trees” – Bhagavad Gita).
 It represents eternal life because of its seemingly ever-expanding branches.

 In Hindu mythology, the banyan tree is also called Kalpavriksha meaning ‘wish-fulfilling divine tree’.